Core-Staff/core-staff/src/components/auth/README.md

 # Authentication Components

-A comprehensive set of modular authentication UI components built with shadcn/ui for the Core Staff platform.
+A comprehensive set of modular authentication UI components built with shadcn/ui for the Effeciency platform.

 ## Components Overview